• A broken tooth at the gum line can cause discomfort, pain, bleeding, swelling, and discoloration of the tooth.

 If you still have a fragment of your tooth, your dentist may be able to reattach it with dental adhesive.
 Your dentist will clean the broken pieces and place them in their original positions.
 Then, the dentist will secure them with a dental adhesive.
 To solidify the adhesive, your dentist will use a special light.

-After the procedure, the dentist will make sure the reattached portion blends with your tooth.
-To do this, your dentist will shape, contour, and polish it.
-You may also need a dental crown to further protect the restored tooth.
+After the procedure, the dentist will ensure that the reattached portion blends seamlessly with your tooth.
+To achieve this, your dentist will shape, contour, and polish the tooth.
+You may also need a dental crown to protect the restored tooth further.

 Tooth repositioning